nhsengland/package-your-code-workshop/docs/content/workshops/dependency_management.md

 pip install -e .[dev,docs]
 ```

-??? error "Previously encountered issues with `libodbc.so.2` and `pyodbc`"
+??? bug "Previously encountered issues with `libodbc.so.2` and `pyodbc`"

     If you encounter an error during this stage related to `libodbc.so.2`, `pyodbc`, or similar it might be some missing system dependencies.
 These should be installed automatically when you create your container but if you are still getting the error try the following commands: